 Calif.
-Man Allegedly Murders Wealthy Male Lover — and Then Covers It Up with His Pregnant Girlfriend
+Man Allegedly Murders Wealthy Male Lover for His Millions — Then Covers It Up with His Pregnant Girlfriend

 A California man is on trial this week for allegedly murdering his wealthy male lover in Mexico two years ago in a plot to gain millions — all while also dating the woman who was carrying his child, prosecutors say.

-David Enrique Meza, 25, is accused of fatally stabbing his 52-year-old boyfriend Jake Clyde Merendino in the early morning hours of May 2, 2015.
+David Enrique Meza, 25, is accused of fatally stabbing his 52-year-old boyfriend, Jake Clyde Merendino, in the early morning hours of May 2, 2015.
 Meza faces charges of interstate or foreign domestic violence resulting in murder and conspiracy to obstruct justice.

 Merendino was found dead in a ravine next to a highway between Rosarito and Ensenada, Mexico, in an area known as Los Arenales, authorities say.
 He was stabbed more than 20 times, and his throat was slit.

-Federal prosecutors allege Meza killed Merendino, his boyfriend, because the younger man stood to receive millions of dollars from the wealthy Texas retiree’s estate as well as a luxury oceanfront condo he’d recently purchased in Baja California, Mexico.
+Federal prosecutors allege Meza killed Merendino because the younger man stood to receive millions of dollars from the wealthy Texas retiree’s estate, as well as a luxury oceanfront condo he’d recently purchased in Baja California, Mexico.

 “For the defendant to get that money, Jake had to die,” Assistant U.S. Attorney Alexandra Foster argued during opening statements in Meza’s trial, which began Tuesday, according to the San Diego Union-Tribune.